 - the agent’s offices are located closer to the Court Registry in which your case is being heard than our premises and we consider that it would be more cost effective for the agent to appear (taking into account the cost of travel to and from the Court).

 Other than in cases of urgency, we will not engage an agent without first obtaining your approval.

 Before doing work for you, a barrister will usually provide us with a written Fee disclosure and agreement between the barrister and the firm, a copy of which we will forward to you.
 You should carefully read this as it may require you to pay the barrister for part or all of the period for which the final hearing is listed even if the matter is settled on or before the first day of the final hearing.

 We may need to engage other experts for your case including forensic accountants (most often to value a business), valuers (most often of real estate, antiques or collectables and cars or motorbikes) or medical practitioners (including doctors, specialists, psychiatrists and psychologists).
 Such appointment will only be made with your prior consent.
 Experts are generally (but not invariably) appointed jointly by the parties to provide independent expert evidence.
 It is usual for the parties to equally share the expert’s costs.
 Experts generally charge between $1,100.00 to $2,200.00 per day to appear as expert witnesses.

 What are disbursements?

 We will incur disbursements on your behalf.
-Unless you have made alternate arrangements with us, you must deposit sufficient monies in our trust account in advance to pay for anticipated disbursements.
+You must deposit sufficient monies in our trust account in advance to pay for anticipated disbursements.
 These include:-

-* Initiating applications that seek interim AND final orders also attract the interim order fee.
+* Initiating applications seeking interim AND final orders, which also attract the interim order filing fee.
 Example:-

-If you hold certain Government concession cards or you can demonstrate financial hardship, you may be eligible for a reduced fee for an application for divorce (both parties must be eligible if filing a joint application) or decree of nullity.
+If you hold Government concession cards or you can demonstrate financial hardship, you may be eligible for a reduced fee for an application for divorce or decree of nullity (both parties must be eligible if it is a joint application).